 In the US, the largest affiliate network is CJ Affiliate.
 They were the first network to make affiliate marketing accessible to online advertisers when they launched in 1998.
-ShareASale is also a large local affiliate network, with a self-managed platform dedicated to in-house affiliate programmes, and was acquired by Awin last year to reinforce their position in the US.
+ShareASale is also a large local affiliate network, with a self-managed platform dedicated to in-house affiliate programs, and was acquired by Awin last year to reinforce their position in the US.
 Similar to the UK, SaaS platforms such as Impact and Partnerize have also seen strong growth in the US.

-The US and UK markets have a similar share amongst affiliate partner types, including loyalty, voucher, and cashback.
+The US and UK markets have a similar share amongst affiliate partner types, including loyalty, coupon, and cashback.
 In general, flat fees for placements are incomparably higher in the US than in the UK, which requires advertisers to spend higher budgets for affiliate marketing.
 In addition, mobile is well developed in both markets.

 Affiliate marketing regulation